yoyz/container-image-registry-tools/quay-create-mirror/README.md

 ### 5. `sync-now` - Force Immediate Synchronization

 Bypass the standard retry interval and force the Quay backend workers to sync immediately.
+It could be useful if the repository has not yet started the mirroring.

 **Pro-tip:** Use the `--failed-only` flag to selectively retry only the repositories currently in an `ERROR` or `FAIL` state.